wp-plugins/sendpress/readme.txt

 15. Pro Tab.

 == Changelog ==

+= 0.9.8.7 - 2014.3.3 =
+* Fix: Hourly and Daily send count being off
+* New: Mark lists and Reports as tests
+* New: Added tabs to Reports section to support tests

 = 0.9.8.6 - 2014.2.28 =
 * New: Queue History Tab - see what has been sent